 Sexual harassment is specifically prohibited under this policy and is unlawful under federal, state, and local laws.
 Sexual harassment includes the conduct described above, and also situations where: (i) submission to the conduct is made a term or condition of employment, including continued employment or promotion opportunities; (ii) submission to or rejection of the conduct is used as the basis for threatening or taking any employment decisions; or (iii) the conduct has the purpose of interfering or tends to interfere with work performance or tends to create an intimidating, hostile, or offensive working environment.
-Sexual harassment does not need to be motivated by sexual desire to violate this policy, and is not limited to opposite genders.
+Conduct need not be directed at a particular individual to constitute sexual harassment.
+Sexual harassment also does not need to be motivated by sexual desire to violate this policy, and is not limited to opposite genders.

-Unlawful Discrimination: The Company prohibits discrimination based on the Protected Characteristics and is committed to adhering to and enforcing its obligations under applicable non-discrimination laws.
+Discrimination: The Company prohibits discrimination (i.e., treating someone differently or less favorably) based on the Protected Characteristics and is committed to adhering to and enforcing its obligations under applicable non-discrimination laws.
 The Company recruits, hires, trains, transfers, promotes, compensates, and terminates employees without regard to any Protected Characteristic unless allowable under applicable law (e.g., certain convictions when all relevant circumstances have been considered).

 Procedure for Addressing Harassing, Discriminatory or Retaliatory Conduct: In all cases in which you believe you have experienced or witnessed harassment, discrimination, or retaliation, including as a bystander, you must immediately report the facts and the names of the individuals involved to a manager in the Company’s Human Resources Department.
 If you are uncomfortable reporting your complaint to Human Resources, you must contact an attorney in the Company’s Legal Department, who will identify an appropriate person to address your complaint.
 Members of management who learn of harassing, discriminatory, or retaliatory conduct from any source are required to immediately inform a manager in the Human Resources Department.
 If a manager is uncomfortable reporting the complaint to Human Resources, they must report it to an attorney in the Company’s Legal Department.